Elm-Canvas/elm-canvas/readme.md

 1 Rewrite the canvas.elm comments in a style consist with that of other elm modules

-2 develop a technique of how canvas should be used in Elm.
+2 develop a technique of how canvas should be used in Elm

-3 Make a pasteCanvas or pasteImage function.
+~~3 Make a pasteCanvas or pasteImage function. ~~ putImageData implemented but its very sloooooooow

 ##Concerns